aamc.org does not support this web browser.

 Principal Investigators: Lakshmi Krishnan, MD, PhD; Daniel Marchalik, MD, MA; Nicoletta Pireddu, PhD, MA

-The Georgetown Medical Humanities Initiative, a cross-campus collaboration among Georgetown University Medical Center, College, School of Medicine Literature and Medicine Track, and Humanities Initiative, arose in response to the multifaceted challenges facing these fields, including disciplinary siloes in undergraduate, pre-health, and medical school education and a burnout epidemic amongst health professionals.
-Drawing on faculty and community expertise across the main and medical campuses, it has piloted integrated and team taught undergraduate, nursing, and medical student classrooms, supported opportunities for cross-campus research and mentorship, and developed a Medical Humanities speaker series.
+Project Description: The Georgetown Medical Humanities Initiative, a cross-campus collaboration among Georgetown University Medical Center, College, and School of Medicine Literature and Medicine Track, arose in response to the multifaceted challenges facing these fields, including disciplinary siloes in undergraduate, pre-health, and medical school education and a burnout epidemic among health professionals.
+Drawing on faculty and community expertise across the main and medical campuses, it has piloted integrated and team-taught undergraduate, nursing, and medical student classrooms, supported opportunities for cross-campus research and mentorship, and developed a Medical Humanities speaker series.

 Johns Hopkins University School of Medicine